-Big Bear’s Home for Scrap Metal and CRV Recycling
+Big Bear’s Recycling Center for Scrap Metal and CRV Redemption

-Ecology Auto Parts’ Hesperia Recycling Center proudly serves the city of Big Bear as an important part of our service area.
+Ecology’s Hesperia Recycling Center proudly serves the city of Big Bear as an important part of our service area.
 Through this center, we serve many communities, including the residents and businesses of Big Bear with access to recycling.
-We are able to accept both large and small amounts of residential recycling items and industrial scrap at our Hesperia Recycling Center.
+We are able to accept both large and small amounts of residential recycling items and industrial scrap at our recycling facility.
 Our center is focused on providing a user-friendly setup that’s easily accessible and simple to use.
-At the center, you can quickly drop off your recyclables and we’ll get you your compensation, avoiding a long, complicated process.
+At the recycling location, you can quickly drop off your recyclables and we’ll get you your value redemption, avoiding a long, complicated process.
 By providing a simple easy process, we strive to make recycling doable in your everyday life.